apache/pekko/CONTRIBUTING.md

 ## The Apache Pekko Community

-If you have questions about the contribution process or discuss specific issues, please interact with the community using the following resources.
+If you have questions about the contribution process or discuss specific issues, please interact with the community using the community links in the [README](README.md).

-- [GitHub discussions](https://github.com/apache/incubator-pekko/discussions): for questions and general discussion.
-- [Pekko user mailing list](https://lists.apache.org/list.html?user@pekko.apache.org): for Pekko usage discussions.
-- [Pekko dev mailing list](https://lists.apache.org/list.html?dev@pekko.apache.org): for Pekko development discussions.
-- [GitHub issues](https://github.com/apache/incubator-pekko/issues): for bug reports and feature requests.
-Please search the existing issues before creating new ones.
-If you are unsure whether you have found a bug, consider asking in GitHub discussions or the mailing list first.

 ## Navigating around the project & codebase